This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 Unlike La Tomatina, the Las Fallas festival is relatively peaceful (except for the fire), and I highly recommend visiting it.
 You don’t have to be afraid of anything.

-It’s one of my favorite famous Spanish festivals.
-The commissions are walking through the streets and singing, and people accompany them.
+The commissions walk through the streets and sing, and people accompany them, which makes it extra special.
 It’s a cheerful celebration worth being part of.
 The festival is also suitable for families with kids.

 3. San Fermin